 This post contains affiliate links.
 If you click on a link and make a purchase I earn a small commission at no extra cost for you.

-C-STDAR binoculars are a fairly new addition to the ever-growing market of affordable binoculars brands from the Far East.
-The C-STDAR 10×42 Waterproof binoculars are the first model under this label, it comes at a very competitive price.
+C-STDAR binoculars have been on the market for a little over 3 years now.
+It is an affordable binoculars brand from the Far East that consistently enjoys good reviews and satisfied customers.
+The C-STDAR 10×42 Waterproof binoculars are the only model under this label, it comes at a very competitive price.
 Let’s see if it meets the expectations of a nature lover and outdoor fan who only wants to spend little money on binoculars but who expects some decent optical performance for the money.

 C-Stdar brand, never heard of them?
-It’s no wonder, they’re new?
-But made in china?
-The alarm bells go off in some.
-But let’s be honest, which binoculars under 1000 dollars are not made in the Far East.
+It’s one of the many Chinese brands of binoculars.
+Oh, you may think.
+But let’s face it, what binoculars under $1000 aren’t made in the Far East?
 Yes, even the well-known traditional American brands that most people think are US-made, have almost everything made in Asia these days.

 C-STDAR 10×42 Waterproof Binoculars Roof Prism